floragunncom/search-guard-docs/_content/_docs_signals/security_multitenancy.md

 ## How it works

-Signals multi tenancy works very similar to [Kibana multi tenancy](../_docs_kibana/kibana_multitenancy.md).
+Signals Multi-Tenancy works very similar to [Kibana Multi-Tenancy](../_docs_kibana/kibana_multitenancy.md).

-By using multi tenancy, you can separate the management and execution of watches by tenant:
+By using Multi-Tenancy, you can separate the management and execution of watches by tenant:

 1. Watches in one tenant will not be accessible for users in another tenant.
 2. Execution of watches in one tenant will not interfere with execution of watches in another tenant.